kiyoon/version-pioneer/README.md

 ### pyproject.toml [tool.version-pioneer]: Configuration for build backends and Version-Pioneer CLI.

-- `versionscript-source`: Path to the version script to execute `get_version_dict()`.
+- `versionscript`: Path to the version script to execute `get_version_dict()`.
 Usually it's the `_version.py` file in your project.
-- `versionfile-source`: Path to save the resolved version file in the "sdist" build directory (e.g. `src/my_project/_version.py`)
+- `versionfile-sdist`: Path to save the resolved version file in the "sdist" build directory (e.g. `src/my_project/_version.py`)
-- `versionfile-build`: Path to the `_version.py` file in "wheel" build directory (e.g. `my_project/_version.py`)
+- `versionfile-wheel`: Path to the `_version.py` file in "wheel" build directory (e.g. `my_project/_version.py`)

-When you build a source distribution (sdist), the `versionfile-source` gets replaced to a short constant file.
+When you build a source distribution (sdist), the `versionfile-sdist` gets replaced to a short constant file.
-When you build a wheel, the `versionfile-build` gets replaced to a short constant file.
+When you build a wheel, the `versionfile-wheel` gets replaced to a short constant file.

 > [!NOTE]
-> In hatchling backend, `versionfile-build` doesn't really get used, but I would still configure it for consistency.
+> In hatchling backend, `versionfile-wheel` doesn't really get used, but I would still configure it for consistency.

 > [!TIP]
-> Leave out the `versionfile-source` and/or `versionfile-build` setting if you don't want to write/replace the `_version.py` file in the build directory.
+> Leave out the `versionfile-sdist` and/or `versionfile-wheel` setting if you don't want to write/replace the `_version.py` file in the build directory.